FAC6/FAC7/curriculum/week1.md

 #Week 1 Structure:
 At some point: Lightning talk like marks on community and imposter syndrome.

-Maybe give FAC7 the option to know the project on day1 so that they understand the link
+Maybe give FAC7 the option to know the project on day1 so that they understand the link.

 #####Day 1: Git/GitHub workshop: